-- we will continue to enforce our effective systems and controls to prevent slavery and human trafficking in our supply chains; - we will monitor and review the effectiveness of our new supplier due diligence tool Partner-up and wider compliance regime; - we will ensure that all of our new and existing wet goods suppliers are assessed via our new Partner-up due diligence process; - we will continue to implement our new Supplier Standards and Global Human Rights Policy; - we will continue to conduct our business in accordance with our ethical sourcing standards across our supply chains through our Responsible Procurement Policy; - as far as reasonably practicable, we will continue to use external risk management tools (such as the Global Slavery Index and the International Labour Organization's Resources on Forced Labour, Human Trafficking and Slavery) to assess and manage geographical and sector risks.
+- we will continue to enforce our effective systems and controls to prevent slavery and human trafficking in our supply chains; - we will monitor and review the effectiveness of our new supplier due diligence tool Partner-up and wider compliance regime; - we will continue to implement our new Supplier Standards and Global Human Rights Policy; - we will continue to conduct our business in accordance with our ethical sourcing standards across our supply chains through our Responsible Procurement Policy; and - as far as reasonably practicable, we will continue to use external risk management tools (such as the Global Slavery Index and the International Labour Organization's Resources on Forced Labour, Human Trafficking and Slavery) to assess and manage geographical and sector risks.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2023.